wp-plugins/ip-blacklist-cloud/readme.txt

 == Changelog ==

+= 2.6 =
+* Allow you to connect with IP Blacklist Cloud Server (Premium Software) http://ip-finder.me/ipblc-server/

 = 2.5 =
 * Shows details of Failed login attempts for single IP if attempts are less than or equals to 3.
 For 4 or above attempts, view details on each IP on separate page.